nidamon/CS372/README.md

 ## Chillflix Website:
-This is a simple Node.js website that uses Express, body-parser, and MongoDB to store and retrieve data.
+This is a simple Node.js website that uses body-parser and mongodb.

 ## Dependencies
 This website uses the following dependencies: